 Concourse Restaurant & Lounge

 Concourse Restaurant & Lounge offers fun, casual dining in a family friendly atmosphere.
 We offer both lunch and dinner.
 Not only can you experience the best views when dining, but a variety of seating options, including high-top bar tables and patio dining, are also available.
 Inquire about our private dining room - perfect for any occasion, up to 35 people.
-Check out Elkhart Lake's new hot spot for all of your sports viewing!
+Check out Elkhart Lake's new fun spot for all of your sports viewing!

-Browse Our Menus
+Browse Our Regular Menus Below

 Daily: 11am - 9pm